Sound Design: Music and the Art of Foley Endorsed by NAfME

 Uniforms are not required for Sound Design: Music and The Art of Foley and will be up to the discretion of the group’s director and based on the provided and signed Performance Guidelines.

-Pearl/Adams is the official supplier of percussion equipment for the Sound Design: Music and The Art of Foley workshop.
+Music and The Art of Foley workshop.
 Timpani (set of 4), Concert Bass Drum, Marimba, Xylophone, Vibraphone, Chimes, Orchestra Bells and Congas are provided upon request as listed on the STARS Application.
 ALL SCHEDULED WORKSHOPS ARE SUBJECT TO CHANGE.

 There is an additional fee to participate in the music workshops.
 All scheduled workshops are subject to change.